 - 1. Backup your information to multiple locations including (but not limited to): a Flash Drive, Dropbox, your personal laptop/desktop, or Google Drive. - 2.
-Protect your personal Windows machine with an anti-virus program.
-Note that because of Apple's built-in security features, Mac users do not need to purchase anti-virus software. - 3.
+Protect your personal Windows or Apple device with an anti-virus program.
+Note that Macs get viruses too!
+Regardless of Apple's built-in security features, it is highly recommended that Mac users purchase anti-virus software. - 3.
 Create a strong password for yourself with a minimum of 8 characters and a mix of symbols, uppercase and lowercase letters, and numbers. - 4.
-Public computer use at CTS can be found mainly in the 3rd Floor Lapp Learning Commons as well as the public areas on the 1st and 2nd floors.
+Public computer use at CTS can be found mainly in the 3rd Floor Lapp Learning Commons.
+You will need to log in using your CTS email address and password.